 The committee collects data on the variances and outcomes to identify patterns, inform policy, and ensure consistency in decision-making.

-The committee is made up of an elected group of stakeholders to include: three SMAC CES staff, one assessor and/or outreach worker, one RRH provider, one PSH provider, and one administrative person.
+The committee is made up of an elected group of stakeholders to include: two SMAC CES staff, and five other staff with experience in completing CE assessments, navigation or outreach, Rapid Rehousing programs, Permanent Supportive Housing Programs, or program administration.
 Any member who has or had a significant working relationship with a household discussed, or may have a vested interest in the outcome a particular variance will recuse themselves for that variance request.

 Case Consultation Group